-The Impact of Hinduism and Buddhism in Indonesia
+The Impact of Hinduism and Buddhism on Indonesia

-But it is assumed that Hinduism and Buddhism were not spread to the archipelago by these Indian traders.
-More likely, kings and emperors in the archipelago were drawn to the prestige of the Brahmans (the Hindu priestly class which forms the highest ranking of the four social classes).
-These Brahmans, supposedly, introduced a new religion to the archipelago which enabled the indigenous kings to identify themselves with a Hindu deity or a Buddhist Bodhisattva (which is an enlightened mystical being), thereby replacing the ancestor worship that was adhered to previously.
+But it is assumed that Hinduism and Buddhism were not spread to the Archipelago by Indian traders.
+More likely, kings and emperors in the Archipelago were drawn to the prestige of the Brahmans (the Hindu priestly class which forms the highest ranking of the four Indian social classes).
+These Brahmans, supposedly, introduced a new religion to the Archipelago which enabled the indigenous kings to identify themselves with a Hindu deity or a Buddhist Bodhisattva (which is an enlightened mystical being), thereby replacing the ancestor worship that was adhered to previously in the kingdoms.
 This new religious doctrine, therefore, implied more prestige for the kings.
-Empires in the archipelago that copied such Indian concepts were found on the islands of Kalimantan, Java, Sumatra and Bali.
+Empires in the Archipelago that copied such Indian concepts were found on the islands of Kalimantan, Java, Sumatra, and Bali.

 But in the 10th century the lives of inhabitants in Central Java suddenly went unrecorded because of a lack of sources.
-It is assumed that a major volcano eruption shifted political power from Central to East Java where a number of new kingdoms developed.
+It is assumed that a major volcano eruption shifted political power from Central Java to East Java where a number of new kingdoms started to develop.